Bath & North East Somerset,

 Sacha Taylor, is mum of one 8-year-old daughter and a passionate advocate for parents using maternity services via her work.
 She is representing voices of parents in the wider Bath area, as well as mums over 40 and anyone accessing mental health support during their pregnancy/birth/postnatal journey.
 She also represents parents using the Trowbridge Birth Centre and would love to hear from you if you would like to share your experiences to help us as a team maintain high standards of maternity care in our area.

 Katie Pande lives in Frome and is mum to Jasmine, born in May 2019.
 After experiencing a difficult and complicated pregnancy and birth herself and a diagnosis of postnatal depression, Katie volunteered for MVP to help provide a voice and support for parents in her area who need information, a helping hand or a listening ear in difficult times.

 Chaya Tagore lives with her 3-year-old daughter Rachel and fiancé Simon in Bath.
-Her 23-year-old daughter Boudicca lives in Chippenham!
+Her adult daughter Boudicca lives in Chippenham!
 She started as the MVP Lead in September 2019.
 Her role will be to support the volunteers across the Bath & NE Somerset, Swindon and Wiltshire (BSW) areas who will be ‘on the ground’ listening to families in their local communities.
 With their support, they will be mapping themes that come up which will then be presented to the Local Maternity System (LMS) so that true co-production of maternity services take place.